KhronosGroup/KTX-Software/BUILDING.md

 and solution is described at [stackoverflow] (https://stackoverflow.com/questions/22368202/xcode-5-crashes-when-running-an-app-with-sdl-2) and is now supposedly fixed.
-If the problem occurs, use `codesign` to fix it, as described in the second answer.
+If the problem occurs, use `codesign` to fix it, as described in the second answer at stackoverflow.

 NOTE: SDL 2.0.3 OS X support has a bug where clicking on a window title sends an event to the application.
 This is fixed in SDL 2.0.4.